Daniel Raymond: On unproductive labor

 In Book I, Chapter XVII, Raymond considered the labor that laissez-faire advocates like not to be worthwhile to civilization.
 Protectionists understand what is a useful pursuit and what is a blight.
 Raymond stated that a destructive occupation is a detriment to civilization and that a pursuit fails to help society if it has no ability to increase the standards of the requirements and conveniences of life or to foster the joy and happiness of the society.

 Also, he said that when poets, painters and musicians cease to produce innocent enjoyments, they become uncongenial and unproductive.
 However, he considered the best example of an occupation that never suited society well to be the speculator and the stock-jobber (stock broker): "The object of those employed in these occupations, is not to produce any of the necessaries and comforts of life.
 Different persons may have other opinions of the moral character of these occupations, but all must agree that they are useless, and unproductive to the community."

 He then finished the chapter by stating the duties of man and government: each man must endeavor to foster the longevity of civilization, and no man has the warranted right to be a mindless being, by using his time repugnantly or by engaging in uncongenial pursuit.

-For him, government is an imperative and a paramount concern to stifle all occupations that are grotesque and a blight to mankind and, as much as possible, not to facilitate them.
+For him, government is an imperative concern to stifle all occupations that are grotesque and a blight to mankind and, as much as possible, not to facilitate them.